The Zebra Finch

 Although these birds will breed successfully in a small cage, a larger enclosure such as a flight cage or aviary is preferred.
 Ambient temperature should be at least 54°F (12°C), ideally 68-86 °F (20-30 °C).
 When not breeding, the enclosure housing a single pair of zebra finches should be at least 36" long.
 Zebra finches can be bred in a one-pair-per-cage set up or in colony fashion.
 The one-pair-per-enclosure breeding is more productive and allows better control of breeding outcomes.
 If breeding birds in a colony, remember to house no fewer than 3 pairs in the same (amply-sized) enclosure to reduce the incidence of fighting.
 More nest receptacles than pairs should be present in a colony breeding enclosure, with all placed at the same height to reduce bickering.
 Colony or mixed collection breeding may result in zebra finches stealing the nests of other pairs, resulting in conflict, loss of eggs and chicks, and disruption of breeding activities.

 The male Zebra Finch courts a hen by hopping toward her with his tail angled toward her and the feathers of his neck, cheeks, breast, and flanks fluffed out.
-He will sing his song for her as he approaches the female with a series of pivoting jumps, or while he hops in a circle around the hen.
+He will sing his song for her as he approaches her with a series of pivoting jumps, or while he hops in a circle around her.
 As he moves closer, he frequently bows and wipes his bill on the perch.
 If the female accepts his courtship, she will crouch and quiver her tail to invite copulation.
 After mating, the male may also quiver his tail.
 This entire courtship sequence (including copulation) may be repeated several times each day.
 Although pair bonds are strong, extra-pair matings are a common occurrence reported in numerous scientific papers which have studied the zebra finch breeding in a colony fashion.
 This means that if several pairs are allowed to breed in the same enclosure, the paternity of the clutches cannot be guaranteed.

 Zebra nesting in just about anything.